updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 No matter the project I am working on, I am constantly looking for project release notes.

-The good news is we now have access to great tools to automatically generate those release notes such as [Release Drafter](https://github.com/release-drafter/release-drafter), [Changie](https://github.com/miniscruff/changie), [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog), etc,
+The good news is we now have access to great tools to automatically generate those release notes such as [Release Drafter](https://github.com/release-drafter/release-drafter), [Changie](https://github.com/miniscruff/changie), [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog), etc.

 In 2024, there is no excuse to skip that critical piece of information.